hi-manshu/Flutter-Apps-Collection/README.md

 # Flutter-Apps-Collection
 This is a repository of a collection of apps made in flutter for learning purpose

-### Show some :heart: and star the repo to support the project
+### Show some :heart: and :star: the repo to support the project

 This repository contains links of all the example apps demonstrating features/functionality/integrations in [Flutter](https://flutter.io/) application development.